 The Nærøyfjord in Sogn is one of the worlds most beautiful and dramatic fjords.
 The name Nærøyfjord origin from the norse god ‘Njord’, the God of the Seafarer and the sea.

 The Nærøyfjord is a 18 kilometre long branch of the worlds second longest fjord, the Sognefjord (204 kilometre long).
 It is only 250 meters at the narrowest, and more than one kilometer at the widest.
 The depth varies between 10 and 500 meters.
 The surrounding mountains are up to more than 1400 meters high.

 On July 14th 2005, the Nærøyfjord and the surrounding area was inscribed on UNESCO’s World Heritage List together with the Geirangerfjord.
 Read UNESCO’s own characterization of the Fjord heritage: Click here…

 The Nærøyfjord is a fjord in the municipality of Aurland in Sogn og Fjordane.
 It starts at Gudvangen and ends at the mountain Beitelen, which divides the two fjords Aurlandsfjord and Nærøyfjord.
 By the Nærøyfjord, we have the small villages Gudvangen, Bakka, Styvi and Dyrdal.
 Dyrdal and Styvi are the only places without permanent inhabitants during the winter, and is without road connection.

-The tourist “high” season lasts from 1st if may to 30th of september.
-In the period between May 15th and August 10th (2017), you can take the Fjord2-ferry from Gudvangen, out the Nærøyfjord and Aurlandsfjord to Kaupanger in Sognefjord, a 2 hour “ferrytail” in the Sognefjord – the King of the Fjords.
+The tourist “high” season lasts from the beginning of May to the end of September.
+In the period between May 1st and September 30th (2019), you can take the ferry from Gudvangen, out the Nærøyfjord and Aurlandsfjord to Kaupanger in Sognefjord, a 2 hour “ferrytail” in the Sognefjord – the King of the Fjords.
 You can also visit the fjord by other boats or by kayaks, or you can do a fjordsafari in a RIB-boat.

-We also recommend you to walk in the surrounding mountains.
+We also recommend you to hike in the surrounding valleys and mountains.
 This will give you a tremendous view over the Nærøyfjord and Aurlandsfjord area.
 See pictures from the Aurlandsfjord area below: